nku-ligl/nku-ligl/_pages/about.md

     - [Project Page](https://kaihuatang.github.io/Generalized-Long-Tailed-Benchmarks.pytorch/)
     - [BibTex](https://dblp.uni-trier.de/rec/conf/eccv/TangTQLZ22.html?view=bibtex)

----
-permalink: /
-title: "About Me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!